Welcome to today's edition of the Rush 24-7 podcast.

 I'll have to translate it for you because it's muddy.

-And I quoted what uh what Nelson said.
+And I quoted what Nelson said.

-And so I'm getting emails all morning today from Rush, Rush, Rush!
+And so I'm getting emails all morning today from, Rush, Rush, Rush.

 You've got to talk about Bill Nelson.